darielmedr/string-instuments-store/README.md

 # String instruments dashboard

-This is a collaborative project that manage a virtual shop of string instruments.
+This is a collaborative project that manage a virtual store of string instruments.

 ## Features (Functionalities)